 Up until 2011, the smoking ban was enforced only in venues where food is served.
 Since July 2011, smoking isn’t allowed in any restaurants, cafes, bars, clubs or casinos, with exemptions of clearly designated smoking rooms with appropriate ventilation.
 The smoking rooms cannot take up more than 25% of the total surface of the establishment.
 Any kind of service is forbidden and the customers can only take their drinks with them (in the hospitality sector).

-A theoretical smoking ban does exist since 2007, but enforcement is weak so you may smoke in many places.
+Enforcement, however, is still weak so you may smoke in many places.

 A full smoking ban in 2009 was quickly repealed, as it was impossible to control.
 Now, the official rules say that establishments up to 50 sq m that meet very strict conditions may permit smoking.
 One of the conditions is a ventilation system that is able to change indoor air at least 10 times per hour.
 Only 16 out of 16.000 establishments met these conditions.
 In practice, many don’t care about the regulations – there’s no smoking in restaurants, i.e. places serving food, but as for the bars, an overwhelming majority is still smoke-friendly, even though not many meet the required standards.